mohsr/print-adventure/README.md

 ## B. Acknowledgments

+Thanks to everyone who has helped me in my CS education so far!
+And to my terrific girlfriend (:

 ## C. Files

 Here is a brief overview of every file in the project.

-  - player.py
+  player.py

     Contains the definition of the Player class.

-  - zone.py
+  zone.py

     Contains the definition of the WorldMap class, the Zone class, and

     all the children classes of Zone.

-  - npc.py
+  npc.py

     Contains the definition of the NPC class and all of its children,

     including the Enemy class.

-  - ability.py
+  ability.py

     Contains the definition of the Ability class for out-of-combat

     abilities.

-  - cbt_ability.py
+  cbt_ability.py

     Contains the definition of the CombatAbility class for in-combat